CAL Join Us

 We are regularly looking for talented individuals who like to work hard, dig deep, and influence tomorrow's computing technologies.
 If you are one of them and want to join our team, please check "Open Positions" to see if we are hiring.

-We currently have two open PhD positions in our group.
 Official job advertisement and application process can be found here.

 Applicants must have a master's degree in computer science, computer engineering, or a related field with a solid academic record.
 A strong programming background, basic knowledge of computer architecture, and a passion for computer systems is essential.
 Ideal candidates will have experience working on a simulator, FPGA, and/or other system component.
 (Formal requirements are posted in the official job advertisement).